timsetsfire/timsetsfire.github.io/_posts/2018-07-23-many-hot-encoder.markdown

 ## Using Spark

-The solution in spark is significantly easier.
-A lot of smart people have put in a lot of hard work to make this solution very straight forward.
+The solution in Spark is very straight forward.

 We'll assume that you already have a `SparkContext` available as `sc`.
 Furthermore, we'll suppose that the dataset is in a Spark DataFrame called `df`.